oliwarner/django-multifactor/README.md

 It adds a column to show if that user has active factors, a filter to just show those with or without, and an inline to allow admins to turn certain keys off for their users.

-## TODO

- - Allow custom handlers for simple OTP sending.
- - Allow settings to limit what can be added.